opa-oz/terraform-provider-cloud-config/docs/resources/cloud-config.md

 An edge device can’t access the internet but uses cloud-init modules which will install packages (e.g. landscape, packages, ubuntu_advantage).
 Those modules will fail due to missing internet connection.
 The wireguard module fixes that problem as it waits until all readiness probes (which can be arbitrary commands, e.g. checking if a proxy server is reachable over WireGuard network) are finished, before continuing the cloud-init config stage.

 >In order to use DNS with WireGuard you have to install the resolvconf package or symlink it to systemd’s resolvectl, otherwise wg-quick commands will throw an error message that executable resolvconf is missing, which leads the wireguard module to fail. (see [below for nested schema](#nestedblock--wireguard))
+- `zypper` (Block, Optional) Zypper behavior can be configured using the config key, which will modify /etc/zypp/zypp.conf.
+The configuration writer will only append the provided configuration options to the configuration file.
+Any duplicate options will be resolved by the way the zypp.conf INI file is parsed.

+> Setting configdir is not supported and will be skipped.

+The repos key may be used to add repositories to the system.
+Beyond the required id and baseurl attributions, no validation is performed on the repos entries.

+It is assumed the user is familiar with the Zypper repository file format.
+This configuration is also applicable for systems with transactional-updates. (see [below for nested schema](#nestedblock--zypper))

 ### Read-Only